arielroque/stellaris/README.md

 ```bash
 ./demo.sh --deploy-spire-agents
 ```
-We need to wait 1-2 minutes and we are back on track.
+We need to wait 1-2 minutes and we are back on track :rocket:

 ## :arrow_left: Uninstall